fuzzball-muck/fuzzball/README_DOCKER.md

 * FB_USE_SSL defaults to 1
 * FB_SELF_SIGN defaults to 1

-If you just want to try out Fuzzball, the easiest way to do so.
-Once you have built with the above commands, you can simply:
+If you just want to try out Fuzzball, using docker-compose and the default ```.env``` file is the easiest way to do so.
+Once you have built the container with docker-compose, you can simply issue:

 ```
 docker-compose up